 Shooting images with a backlight will enable you to capture a striking photograph.
 For pictures in the early morning and late afternoon, position yourself in front of our subject, with the sun directly behind it.
 The image you will capture will have a strong backlit outline, instantly giving your subject that much more attention.

 Silhouettes in photography are known as the most extreme form of backlighting.
-It causes the subject to be captures as black without details or color.
+It causes the subject to be captured as black without details or colour.
 Silhouette images are bold and eye-catching and great for capturing photographs of large animals such as elephants and rhinos.
 Silhouettes are best captured in the later hours of the day, just when the sun has gone down.

 USE A FAST SHUTTER SPEED

 When trying to capture wildlife in action, such as the wildebeest crossing in the Great Migration, it is best to use fast shutter speed.
 Using a correct shutter speed that somewhat matches the movement of your subject will enable you to create sharp images.
 Correct shutter speeds allow you to eliminate camera shake especially when you are using a handheld camera or shooting from a moving vehicle.

 Animals in the wild, especially those on the move, tend to move at a fast speed, which means that your shutter speed needs to be as fast in order to match it!

 If you are looking to freeze the action of a moving animal, shoot at 1/500 of a second or faster.
 For running subjects, adjust your shutter speed between 1/1000 to 1/1250.
 As a rule of thumb, your shutter speed should always be the same or higher than your focal length.
 Do take this into consideration especially if you are using a zoom lens.